mizzleinetimi/jacker/PRIVACY.md

 All app data is stored locally on your device using:

 - **SwiftData**: Apple's framework for local data persistence
-- **File System**: Model files cached in app's local directory
+- **File System**: Model files and documents cached in app's local directory
 - **UserDefaults**: App settings and preferences

 ### What's Stored Locally

-- AI model files (downloaded once, ~500MB-900MB)
+- AI model files (downloaded once, ~500MB-1GB)
-- Your generation history (images, LaTeX code, PDFs)
+- Your imported documents and extracted text
+- Flashcard decks and cards you create
+- Study progress and review history
 - App settings and preferences
-- Favorited generations

 ### Data Deletion

 You have complete control over your data:

-- **Delete Individual Items**: Swipe to delete any generation from History
+- **Delete Individual Items**: Delete any document or flashcard deck
-- **Clear All History**: Use Settings to clear all saved generations
-- **Uninstall App**: Deleting the app removes ALL data permanently
+- **Clear All Data**: Uninstalling the app removes ALL data permanently
+- **Export**: Your data stays on your device—export flashcards via CSV/JSON if needed

 ---